blissai/bliss-cli/README.md

-Collector agent
+Bliss CLI
 --------
-The Bliss Collector is a Ruby command-line application to collect repository and commit data for Bliss.ai.
+The Bliss CLI is a Ruby command-line application to collect repository and commit data for your Bliss projects.

 Information Required
 --------